Amorphophallus titanum (Becc.) Becc.

 Titan Arum, Voodoo Lily, Voodoo Plant, Corpse Flower, Giant Krubi

 Color: Dark burgundy red

 Amorphophallus titanum is a flowering plant with the largest unbranched inflorescence in the world.
 The inflorescence can reach over 10 feet (3 m) in height.
 It consists of a fragrant spadix of flowers wrapped by a spathe, which looks like a large petal.
-The spathe is a deep green on the outside and dark burgundy red on the inside, with a deeply furrowed texture.
+The spathe is deep green outside and dark burgundy red inside, with a deeply furrowed texture.
 The spadix is hollow and resembles a large loaf of French bread.
-Near the bottom of the spadix, hidden from view inside the sheath of the spathe, the spadix bears 2 rings of small flowers.
-The upper ring bears the male flowers, the lower ring is spangled with bright red-orange carpels.
+Near the bottom of the spadix, hidden from view inside the sheath of the spathe, the spadix bears two rings of small flowers.
+The upper ring bears the male flowers, and the lower ring is spangled with bright red-orange carpels.
 Both male and female flowers grow in the same inflorescence.
 The female flowers open first, then a day or two following, the male flowers open.
 This usually prevents the flower from self-pollinating.
 After the flower dies back, a single leaf grows from the underground corm.
-The leaf grows on a somewhat green stalk that branches into 3 sections at the top, each containing many leaflets.
-The leaf structure can reach up to 20 feet (6.6 m) tall and and up to 16 feet (4.8 m) across.
-Each year, the old leaf dies and a new one grows in its place.
+The leaf grows on a somewhat green stalk that branches into three sections at the top, each containing many leaflets.
+The leaf structure can reach up to 20 feet (6.6 m) tall and 16 feet (4.8 m) across.
+Each year, the old leaf dies, and a new one grows in its place.

 It is grown as an annual plant, so it has no USDA hardiness zone.